 Roger ebert

-"Annie Hall" is a movie about a man who is always looking for the loopholes in perfection.
-Who can turn everything into a joke, and wishes he couldn't.
+"Annie Hall" is a movie about a man who is always looking for loopholes in perfection.
+Who can turn everything into a joke and wish he couldn't?

 Viewing the final cut, I sensed not only how well the remains hold together but how miraculously, since the parts would seem to be an ungainly fit.
 Consider Allen's astonishing range of visual tactics, including split screens in which the characters on either side directly address one another; a bedroom scene where Annie's spirit gets up during sex to sit, bored, in a chair by the bed; autobiographical flashbacks; subtitles that reveal what characters are really thinking; children who address us as if they were adults ("I'm into leather"); an animated sequence pairing Alvy with Snow White's wicked witch; and the way Alvy speaks directly out of the screen to the audience.